 The MyWeigh KD8000 is a robust, full-function kitchen scale.
 It delivers the results of your weight examinations in a wide variety of formats, including bakers-preferred percentage calculations.
 If you want to double (or halve or triple or adjust by 137%…) a recipe, this scale will do exactly that for you.
 You can measure out the initial amount and then add or remove the ingredient until the screen reflects the mathematical change you desire.
 We like that it will run on batteries or on wall power.
 No other scale we tested could be plugged into a wall outlet.

-Compared to the other offerings in 2020, the KD8000 is neither the most compact nor the easiest to use.
+Compared to the other offerings, the KD8000 is neither the most compact nor the easiest to use.
 With sensors, electronics, and power sources getting more and more compact all the time, other offerings are definitely smaller than the MyWeigh.
 Bulky and complicated to use, it takes up more than four times the space of any other award winner.
 The power cord alone is only a little less bulky than the entire AWS Pocket Scale.